Does High Gloss Paint Need an Undercoat?

 If the Walls Have an Odor

 If previous residents had pets, smoked, cooked pungent foods or dealt with a fire, the walls might have absorbed and retained those scents.
+Painting over an odor-filled surface won’t solve the problem.
+Instead, the odors may seep through the new paint and undermine your efforts to freshen up the space.
 A primer can seal in strong odors and eliminate them so they don’t return.

 Regular paint formulations don’t permanently keep odors away, so don’t skip the priming step when sealing out strong smells.